william-iclight/Cycles.Finance/README.md

 dfx ledger --network ic transfer <your_DepositAccountId> --memo 0 --e8s <icp_e8s_amount>
 ````

 Step3: Converting to Cycles.
-Parameters `icp_e8s_amount` enter the amount sent in Step2 and `your_cycles_wallet_principal` enter the principal of your cycles wallet (note: not your ICP account principal).
+Parameters `icp_e8s_amount` is the amount sent in Step2 and `your_cycles_wallet_principal` is the principal of your cycles wallet (note: not your ICP account principal).
 ````
 dfx canister --network ic call ium3d-eqaaa-aaaak-aab4q-cai icpToCycles '(<icp_e8s_amount>:nat,principal "<your_cycles_wallet_principal>",null)'
 ````